13 Dec How privacy consent changes with the GDPR?

 This is why in the view of the upcoming GDPR, we are alrady implementing for our clients a “transitional” privacy information notice and consents that are compliant with both the current privacy regime and the GDPR, giving the possibility for our clients to “cure” their database before the 25th of May 2018.

 With reference to the above, my position is that the WP29 set a level of compliance that will be difficult to achieve by a number of companies.
-Hopefully the final version of the WP29 guidelines will limit the impact of this provisions.

 What is your position on the above?
 Happy to discuss and you may find also interesting my series of blog posts on the most relevant issues addressed by the GDPR